kobirhumayun/finance_management/README.md

 - Redirect HTTP to HTTPS using an additional `server` block or `return 301 https://$host$request_uri;` inside the port 80 block once certificates are issued.
 - Ensure the edge Nginx container is the only service joined to `edge_net` aside from application `*-web` containers.

-With this layout, each application remains isolated on its private network, while the central proxy provides unified TLS termination, routing, and logging across the VPS.
+With this layout, the Next.js front end is the only component exposed to the shared edge network, while the API, MongoDB, and Redis remain protected on the private network.